Concept - Villefranche - Eclectic Hillside Retreat

 Design Vision: Marrying Provencal Warmth with Eclectic Flair

-The clients’ brief demanded a delicate balance: merging the Irish love for cosy, textured interiors with the American penchant for bold, clean lines, all rooted in Provence’s rustic elegance.
+The clients’ brief demanded a delicate balance: merging the Irish love for cosy, textured interiors with the American penchant for classical styles, all rooted in Provence’s rustic elegance.
 The result is a space where marble floors—veined in soft greys for communal areas and warm creams in private suites—unify the design, while layered textures and curated artefacts tell a transatlantic story.

 Key Features:

-The open-plan living area features exposed wooden beams and limestone walls, hallmarks of Provencal architecture, softened by linen drapery and oversized velvet sofas in earthy tones.
-A hand-carved Irish oak dining table anchors the space, juxtaposed with mid-century modern lighting from Barcelona—a nod to the couple’s shared love for travel.
+The open-plan living area features exposed wooden beams and ornate walls, hallmarks of Provencal architecture, softened by linen drapery and a structured custom sofa in neutral tones.
+A hand-carved Irish oak dining table anchors the next space, juxtaposed with mid-century modern lighting from Barcelona—a nod to the couple’s shared love for travel.

 The ground-floor garden access transforms the outdoor space into a Mediterranean oasis.
 A terracotta terrace, shaded by olive trees and lavender borders, hosts a custom stone fireplace for alfresco gatherings, while the sea-facing upper balcony offers a private retreat with daybeds and panoramic views of the bay.

-The kitchen marries rustic charm with modern functionality: reclaimed oak cabinetry pairs with Carrara marble countertops, while a farmhouse sink and copper pendant lights evoke Provencal farmsteads.
+The kitchen marries rustic charm with modern functionality: reclaimed oak cabinetry pairs with red stone countertops, while a farmhouse sink and copper pendant lights evoke Provencal farmsteads.
 A hidden wine cellar, discreetly integrated into the original stone walls, caters to the clients’ passion for hosting.

 The primary suite blends Irish hygge with coastal minimalism.
 The master bed draped in Irish linen overlooks the garden, while hand-painted Moroccan tiles in the en-suite bathroom introduce global flair.
 The guest room, inspired by New England coastal homes, features navy accents and nautical art, harmonised with French antique vanities.